Ezequiel Tovar Preview, Player Props: Rockies vs. Braves

-The Colorado Rockies and Ezequiel Tovar, who went 1-for-4 last time in action, take on Bryce Elder and the Atlanta Braves at Coors Field, Monday at 8:40 PM ET.
+The Colorado Rockies, including Ezequiel Tovar (batting .268 in his past 10 games, with a double, two home runs, three walks and eight RBI), take on starting pitcher Charlie Morton and the Atlanta Braves at Coors Field, Tuesday at 8:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Orioles.
+He had a one-hit showing in his last game (1-for-4) against the Braves.

 Ezequiel Tovar Game Info & Props vs. the Braves